awsdocs/aws-amplify-console-user-guide/doc_source/manual-deploys.md

 # Manual deploys<a name="manual-deploys"></a>

-Manual deploys allows you to publish your web app to the Amplify Console without connecting a Git provider\.
+Manual deploys allows you to publish your web app with Amplify Hosting without connecting a Git provider\.
 You can choose to drag and drop a folder from your desktop and host your site in seconds\.
 Alternatively, you can reference assets in an Amazon S3 bucket\.
 You can also specify a public URL to the location where your files are stored\.

 For Amazon S3, you can also set up AWS Lambda triggers to update your site each time new assets are uploaded\.
-[This blog post](http://aws.amazon.com/blogs/mobile/deploy-files-s3-dropbox-amplify-console/) describes the process for setting up a Lambda trigger to automatically deploy changes to Amplify when updates are made to an Amazon S3 bucket\.
+[This blog post](http://aws.amazon.com/blogs/mobile/deploy-files-s3-dropbox-amplify-console/) describes the process for setting up a Lambda trigger to automatically deploy changes to Amplify Hosting when updates are made to an Amazon S3 bucket\.

-Amplify does not support manual deploys for server\-side rendered \(SSR\) apps\.
-For more information, see [Deploy and host server\-side rendered apps with Amplify](server-side-rendering-amplify.md)\.
+Amplify Hosting does not support manual deploys for server\-side rendered \(SSR\) apps\.
+For more information, see [Deploy server\-side rendered apps with Amplify Hosting](server-side-rendering-amplify.md)\.

 ## Drag and drop<a name="drag-and-drop"></a>

 **To manually deploy an app using drag and drop**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. How you get to the **Host your web app** page depends on whether you are starting from the Amplify home page or the **All apps** page\.
    + From the Amplify home page